GlennSandoval/react-boilerplate/README.md

 # React Boilerplate

 > [!NOTE]
 > This is quite out of date.
 There are more modern approaches with a better DX.
+Lately I like to use the [T3 stack](https://create.t3.gg/)

 Opinionated starting point for creating a React single page app.
 Designed to include useful and quality of life tools for faster development time.
 With some emphasis on making thing beginner friendly.